Not Only Isn’t It Fake News, Its the Good News!

-“The Pope reportedly said atheists are ‘good people’ — the Bible says there’s only one ‘good’ and that’s God (Luke 18:19).
-He was also quoted as saying evolution is real.
-But the Bible makes it clear evolution is incompatible with the Genesis account.
-If Pope said the ‘Big Bang is real,’ as he has been quoted–then the Pope’s wrong.
-The Bible states the earth came before the sun–not the other way around!
-It doesn’t matter who it is, the Pope or any other human being: all statements need to be judged against God’s Word.”
+The Pope reportedly said atheists are “good people” — the Bible says there’s only one “good” and that’s God.
+He’s also quoted saying evolution’s real, but the Bible makes clear evolution’s incompatible with the Genesis account.
+If the Pope said the “Big Bang’s real,” as he’s been quoted – then the Pope’s wrong.
+The Bible states the earth came before the sun – not the other way around!
+No matter who it is, the Pope or any other human being, all statements must be judged against God’s Word.

-My thinking is that we might cut the Pope some slack here.
-I wasn’t present when Pope Francis spoke, so I don’t know the fullness of what he’s said, only what is reported in this article.
-Based upon these quotes it seems that a fair-minded person could argue that Francis was not endorsing evolution theory as being fact, but rather saying that even the theory of evolution cannot escape the need for a Creator.
-Perhaps he was being too squishy for the tastes of some.
-Or perhaps he was simply being tactful.
+My thinking (despite personally calling Jorge Bergoglio “Pope Fascist”) is that we might cut the Pope some slack here.
+I wasn’t present when Francis spoke, so I don’t know the fullness of what he said, only what’s reported in this article.
+Based upon these quotes it seems fair-minded people could argue Francis wasn’t endorsing evolution theory as being fact, but rather saying even the theory of evolution can’t escape the need for a Creator.
+Perhaps he was being too squishy, but perhaps he was simply being tactful.

 One friend was quick to respond, “That’s too deep.
 Think more practically.
 It’s an incredible metaphor of someone going from death to life.”

-Here was my response to both of them:
+Here’s my response to both of them:

 Practical can be good, for sure.
-So, it is correct to keep practical concerns in view.
-However, I appreciate our friends thinking on this because we should go deep on these sorts of matters.
+So, it’s correct to keep practical concerns in view.
+However, I appreciate our friend’s thinking on this because we should go deep on these sorts of matters.
 This is the type of important question that leaders in local congregations should most definitely think through.
 We’re giving God’s people a steady diet of this particular metaphor.
 Should we be?
 Is it biblical?
 Are there other, better, metaphors from the Bible that we’re ignoring?
 I applaud our friend for posing these kinds of queries.
 In the end, I think there’s nothing to worry about specifically with the “out of the ashes” lyrics.
-(Except maybe the concern that our worship songs are too often stale, boring, and trite… when they could be more dynamic by singing God’s actual words back to Him.)
+(Except maybe the concern that our worship songs are too often stale, boring, and trite… when they could be more dynamic by singing God’s actual words back to Him).

-While the word “ashes” would need to be replaced by the word “dust”, I believe Isaiah 52:2 also might capture the intended spirit of these songs.
-(Some of them, anyway.)
+While the word “ashes” would need to be replaced by the word “dust”, I believe Isaiah 52:2 also might capture the intended spirit of these songs (some of them, anyway).
 Now, as for the question about songwriters obsessing… it might be more about copycatting.
 There’s way too much copycatting among writers of contemporary worship songs.

-It is sad what’s happening.
-On the “Today Show”, Matt Lauer interviewed one of the wives of one of the Navy Seals killed along with the US ambassador in Libya.
-He asked what she would say to her children about their dad and how she would want them to remember him.
-Her answer, and I quote, “His love for Christ”, and then continued on with a few other things.
-Throughout the day and on the MSN homepage, in replaying the story they have edited the “Love of Christ” part out.
+Throughout the day and on the MSN homepage, in replaying the story they’ve edited the “Love of Christ” part out.
 Why?
 Because using the word Christ might offend someone.
 Well, what about offending Christ!
-Many followers of Jesus were offended that this was be edited out and offended that Christians are asked to tread lightly so as not to offend someone of another religion, but pagan secularists abide by different “rules”.
-This man apparently loved his country and loved the one true God.
-And this man ended up giving his life for both, a model of how Christ gave His life for His church.
+Many followers of Jesus were offended that this was edited out, and offended that Christians are asked to tread lightly so as not to offend someone of another religion – but pagan secularists abide by different “rules”.
+This man apparently loved his country and loved the one true God, and he ended up giving his life for both, a model of how Christ gave His life for His church.

-Here’s an interesting article sent to me.
+This interesting article was sent to me.

 Make no mistake: if he rose at all